 BMC position statements on dry tooling and fixed equipment

-If anything needs to be taken to the BMC National Council that is done via the relevant area representatives.
+If anything needs to be taken to the BMC Members' Council that is done via the relevant area representatives, of which there are two for each BMC Area.
 Anything that needs local action and organisation is usually sorted out there and then.

 The food arrives and the entertainment begins.
-There are usually refreshments in the form of chips and butties.
 A guest speaker is often in attendance with slides of their latest derring-do adventure.
-Entertainment in the past has been provided by the likes of Nick Bullock, Gary Gibson, Alan Hinkes, Adam Long and Gordon Stainforth.
+Entertainment in the past has been provided by the likes of Nick Bullock, Maddy Cope, Jesse Dufton, Rhoslyn Frugtniet, Gary Gibson, Alan Hinkes, Annoushe Hussain, Dr Suzie Imber, Tom Livingstone, Shirin Shabestari and Emma Twyford.

 When's my next meeting?